-The energy landscape is changing fast as the way our customers generate, consume, and interact with energy evolves.
-To deliver Net Zero carbon targets, a significant proportion of transport and building heating will need to be electrified.
+The energy landscape is changing fast as the way our customers generate, use, and interact with energy evolves.
+To tackle the climate emergency and deliver Net Zero carbon targets, a significant proportion of transport and building heating will need to be electrified.
 We are also going to see a further leap in renewable generation capacity as fossil fuel power stations close.
 This new demand and generation will push the distribution network beyond what it is designed for, meaning that our network will need to evolve to enable our customers' Net Zero transition.
 It is important that we understand the likely uptake of this new demand and generation, so we know how best to respond.

 While the overall direction of travel towards Net Zero is clear, there are some areas where detailed action plans are still under development.
 How will local authorities turn their Climate Emergency status into action?
-How will domestic heating decarbonise beyond the UK Government's 2028 Energy White Paper target?
 Which communities will move faster than others?